 Gum Disease and Your Heart

 The current theory is that bacteria present in infected gums can come loose and move throughout the body.
-The same bacteria that cause gum disease and irritate your gums might travel to your arteries.
+The same bacteria that causes gum disease and irritates your gums might travel to your arteries.
 Researchers are unsure what causes the bacteria to become mobile, but it has been suggested that bacteria can be dislodged and enter the bloodstream during tasks as simple as brushing, flossing or even chewing.

 If bacteria reach the arteries, they can irritate them in the same way that they irritate gum tissue.
-This could cause arterial plaque to accumulate, which can cause hardening of the arteries and decreased or blocked blood flow.
+This could cause arterial plaque to accumulate, which can cause hardening of the arteries and decrease or block blood flow.
 Compromised blood flow to your heart can cause a heart attack.
 Also, arterial plaque can come loose and travel to other parts of the body.
 If a blockage occurs in the brain, it can cause a stroke.